-11.1 Safeguarding concerns/allegations
+11.1 Safeguarding concerns or allegations

-We recognise that children can abuse their peers.
+We recognise that children can abuse other children, and that it can happen both inside and outside of school and online.
 There are different forms of child on child abuse, but we recognise that abuse is abuse and will never be tolerated or passed off as "banter", "just having a laugh", "boys being boys" or "part of growing up" which essentially downplays certain behaviours and can lead to a culture of unacceptable behaviours, an unsafe environment for children and possibly a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
-We will not dismiss abusive behaviour between children as 'normal' and our thresholds for investigating claims and concerns/allegations are the same as for any other type of abuse.
-Although it is generally considered more likely that girls will be victims and boys' perpetrators, we consider all child on child abuse to be unacceptable and will take any concerns/allegations seriously.
+Staff understand the importance of challenging inappropriate behaviours between children, that are abusive in nature.
+We will not dismiss abusive behaviour between children as 'normal' and our thresholds for investigating claims and concerns or allegations are the same as for any other type of abuse.
+Although it is generally considered more likely that girls will be victims and boys' perpetrators, we consider all child on child abuse to be unacceptable and will take any concerns or allegations seriously.
+Children with special educational needs and disabilities (SEND) or certain medical or physical health conditions are also three times more likely to be abused both online and offline than their peers.

-Children with Special Educational Needs and Disabilities (SEND) or certain health conditions are three times more likely to be abused or exploited than their peers.
 Additional barriers can sometimes exist when recognising abuse in SEND children.
 These can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability or health condition without further exploration; - the potential for children with SEND being disproportionately impacted by behaviours such as bullying and harassment, without outwardly showing any signs; and - communication barriers and difficulties overcoming these barriers.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability or health condition without further exploration; - the potential for children with SEND being disproportionately impacted by behaviours such as bullying and harassment, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges; - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in school or the consequences of doing so.

-Any reports of abuse involving children with SEND will therefore require close liaison with the DSL (or deputy) and the SENCO.
+Any reports of abuse involving children with SEND will therefore require close liaison with the DSL (or a deputy) and the SENCO.

-Children who are lesbian, gay, bi, or trans (LGBT) can be targeted by other children.
-In some cases, a child who is perceived by their peers to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+The fact that a child or a young person may be LGBT+ is not in itself an inherent risk factor for harm.
+However, children who are lesbian, gay, bi, or trans (LGBT+) can be targeted by other children.
+In some cases, a child who is perceived by their peers to be LGBT+ (whether they are or not) can be just as vulnerable as children who identify as LGBT+.